 Diagnosing Issues and Replacing Cesspits

 At Proseptic, we’re proud of our extensive experience and knowledge surrounding cesspits.
-In order to provide the most cost-effective solutions, we assess your property and individual circumstances at a pre-arranged site inspection.
+In order to provide the most cost-effective solutions, we can assess your property and individual circumstances at a pre-arranged site inspection.

 What Is A Cesspit?

 A cesspit is a sealed underground tank that collects sewage and wastewater.
 Unlike a septic tank, it does not process or treat the sewage but merely stores it ready for emptying.
-Cesspits are usually discreetly buried underground so that they can discreetly collect waste without causing aesthetic disturbance or inconvenience to the household.
+Cesspits are usually discreetly buried underground so that they can collect waste without causing aesthetic disturbance or inconvenience to the household.

 Compliant Cesspits

-As cesspits store waste for collection they are often seen as a substitute for soakaways when it is unsafe to disperse any water, no matter how well treated, to nearby land.
+As cesspits store waste for collection, they are often seen as a substitute for soakaways when it is unsafe to disperse any water, no matter how well treated, to nearby land.

-In order to run compliant sewage treatment, you must have a site survey and an industry expert determine whether you need a cesspit or soakaway.
+In order to run compliant sewage treatment, you must have a site survey and an industry expert to determine whether you need a cesspit or soakaway.

 It is worth remembering that cesspits can only be emptied by professional drainage experts.